Skip to content

 Pay-Ins, Payouts, Send App (remittance), Flutterwave for Business, Fintech as a Service, Flutterwave Store

 Three product lines matter for an iGaming operator.
-Flutterwave for Business is the core merchant platform - pay-ins through cards, mobile money, USSD, bank transfer, NQR, and a long tail of Nigerian-specific methods (eNaira, Opay, 1voucher, PayAttitude, Migo, Barter), plus payouts via the Transfer API for player withdrawals and B2B settlements.
+Flutterwave for Business is the core merchant platform: pay-ins through cards, mobile money, USSD, bank transfer, NQR, and a long tail of Nigerian-specific methods (eNaira, Opay, 1voucher, PayAttitude, Migo, Barter), plus payouts via the Transfer API for player withdrawals and B2B settlements.
 Flutterwave Standard is the hosted modal checkout most merchants integrate first; Inline JS and Drop-In give more UI control; Direct API is the full-control path.
 Send App handles consumer remittance (Africa <-> US/UK/EU) and isn't relevant for B2B operator integration except as a reference for cross-border payout pricing.
-Fintech as a Service (FaaS) is the white-label rails layer used by neobanks and other regulated fintechs - it includes the KYC/identity stack (BVN resolution, NIN, CAC business registry, facial recognition) and is what gambling operators with their own wallet flow would draw on for compliance verification.
+Fintech as a Service (FaaS) is the white-label rails layer used by neobanks and other regulated fintechs.
+It includes the KYC/identity stack (BVN resolution, NIN, CAC business registry, facial recognition) and is what gambling operators with their own wallet flow would draw on for compliance verification.
 The 2026 acquisition of Mono adds open-banking infrastructure (account linking and data aggregation) on top of the existing payments stack but the iGaming use case for that addition is still emerging.

 Payment Methods

 30+ methods.
 The card stack covers Visa, Mastercard, American Express, Discover and the African Verve scheme (dominant in Nigeria for domestic debit).
 Wallets include Apple Pay and Google Pay where the schemes allow them.
 Mobile money across MTN (Ghana, Uganda, Rwanda, Cameroon, Cote d'Ivoire), M-Pesa (Kenya, Tanzania), Airtel Money (multiple East African markets), Mobile Money Malawi, Mobile Money Franco.
 Bank rails: USSD codes for every major Nigerian bank, NQR (Nigerian QR codes) for in-person and online, eNaira (Nigeria's CBDC), Opay wallet, 1voucher cash vouchers, PayAttitude, Migo (microloan-funded purchases with 14-day repayment), Barter wallet, plain bank transfer.
-For an African iGaming operator, the differentiator is that all of these run through one API rather than 8-12 separate integrations - the operational cost difference is substantial.
+For an African iGaming operator, the differentiator is that all of these run through one API rather than 8-12 separate integrations.
+The operational cost difference is substantial.

 Verticals

 Flutterwave markets primarily to e-commerce, SaaS, travel, streaming, mobility, telecom, education and remittance.
 Gaming exists as a use case on the dashboard but doesn't have a dedicated vertical landing page the way EBANX does.
-The publicly-known gaming clients are African sportsbook operators - Bet9ja (Nigeria's largest, runs Flutterwave for instant card deposits) plus several smaller Nigerian and Kenyan books.
-No global iGaming brand is publicly attributed.
+The publicly-known gaming clients are African-facing sportsbooks: Bet9ja (Nigeria's largest, runs Flutterwave for instant card deposits), Betway and NairaBet, plus several smaller Nigerian and Kenyan books.
+No tier-one global operator like Bet365, Entain or Flutter is publicly attributed.
 AstroPay names Betano and Novibet, ran Premier League shirt deals and discloses 500+ gambling clients.
 PayNearMe names BetMGM, DraftKings, Caesars, FanDuel.
 Flutterwave has Bet9ja and an unwritten roster behind it.
 For African iGaming this is enough; for global iGaming track record it isn't.

 Methods